Silver dichromate: Synthesis

+Nanostructures can be produced via a sonochemical method using silver salicylate and ammonium dichromate as precursors.

 Applications

 Related complexes are used as oxidants in organic chemistry.
-For instance, tetrakis(pyridine)silver dichromate, [Ag_{2}(py)_{4}]^{2+}[Cr_{2}O_{7}]^{2−}, is used to convert benzylic and allylic alcohols to corresponding carbonyl compounds.
+For instance, tetrakis(pyridine)silver dichromate, [Ag2(py)4](2+)[Cr2O7](2−), is used to convert benzylic and allylic alcohols to corresponding carbonyl compounds.

+Dichromate solutions containing silver ions have been investigated for use in dosimetry.